-Legislation states that persons (organisations and individuals) must be 'fit' to carry on or manage an establishment or agency.
+Legislation states that persons (organisations and individuals) must be 'fit' to carry on or manage an establishment, agency or residential holiday scheme for disabled children.
 This means that they must meet all the requirements set out in regulations.
 Once an inspector is satisfied that a person meets these requirements, he or she must make a 'fitness' decision.

 Please note that 'fit' and 'fitness' are the terms used in legislation and in Ofsted's letters and published documents relating to children's social care.
 In this guide you will come across the terms 'suitable' and 'suitability', which are the terms used in legislation relating to childminders, childcare providers and so on.
-'Suitable' and 'suitability' are only used in this guide when referring to RSA and toolkits.
+'Suitable' and 'suitability' are only used in this guide when referring to the Regulatory Support Application (RSA) and toolkits.